 - The Virginia Fair Housing Law

 Fairfax Area Resources

 Fair Housing: Guide for Property Managers Using Non-Discriminatory Practices for Tenants with Disabilities

 The text for this brochure has been produced by Pacific Nonprofit Training Center under a Fair Housing Initiatives Program Grant from the U.S. Department of Housing and Urban Development, Grant #FH200G9300012.
 The substance and findings of the work are dedicated to the public.
 The author and publisher are solely responsible for the accuracy of the statements and interpretations contained in this publication.
-Such interpretations do not necessarily reflect the views of the Government.

 There are three federal laws that relate to the protection of people

 with disabilities from discriminatory housing practices.
 They are: